-"This project was supported by Award No. 2018-GP-BX-0022 awarded by the Bureau of Justice Assistance.
+"This project was supported by Award No. [Federal Award Number] awarded by the Bureau of Justice Assistance, Office of Justice Programs.
 The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the authors and do not necessarily reflect the views of the Department of Justice or grant making component."